13th and 15 – 19th May 2023

 These activities can be done with students from Years 4-6 or Secondary School Years 7 -8, in the school grounds or with parents at home to help with finding the Southern Cross and then counting the stars they can see according to their level of light pollution.
 Discussion in the class room can help to identify ways in which each student can help to reduce energy wasted and the level of light pollution and why we need to protect our night sky so that we can still see the stars and help to protect the environment for the health of ourselves and the wildlife.

-Bookings can be arranged by email at email@example.com or phoning on 0429 199 312.
-Files will be sent out after contact is made.
+Bookings can be arranged by email at firstname.lastname@example.org or phoning on 0429 199 312.
+Files will be sent out after contact is made for Zoom session.
+There is no cost for school groups for this week.